Simon Betts

 Simon Richard Betts (born 3 March 1973) is an English footballer who played as a midfielder in the Football League.

 Career

 Betts began his career at Ipswich Town, although he made no first team league appearances.
-His most successful spell was with his second club, Colchester United, where he made 191 league appearances and scored 11 goals.
+He then signed for Wrexham, where he also made no first team appearances, only being named as a non-playing substitute on the opening day of the 1992–93 season against Rochdale before his release.
+His most successful spell was with his third club, Colchester United, where he made 191 league appearances and scored 11 goals.
 He then had a spell with Scarborough, before moving to Yeovil Town.
 Betts' contract was terminated by mutual consent after 17 appearances in 2001.
 He made appearances for Darlington and non-league teams including Whitby Town, Halstead Town and Needham Market.